CGLemon/Sayuri/README.md

 * Support half-float.
 * Support NHWC format.
 * Support distributed computation.
-* Store the network weights as binary file.
 * Improve the non-DCNN mode strength.
+* Store the network weights as binary file. (should be finished in the v0.1.1)
+* Implement the MM training algorithm. (should be finished in the v0.1.1)

 ## Other Linkings